 \subsection{Generation of test instances}

-In this paper we use randomly generated test instances with inequality constraints.
-For a desired test instance, we let $n$ denote the number of variables and $m$ be the number of inequality constraints.
-To generate the cost matrix, we construct an $n \times n$ random symmetric matrix $Q$ of a given density $d$.
-An $m \times n$ constraint matrix is generated in a similar manner, ensuring that the CBQP problem has at least one feasible solution.
+For this paper, we used randomly generated test instances with inequality constraints.
+For a specific test instance, we let $n$ denote the number of variables and $m$ be the number of inequality constraints.
+To generate the cost matrix, we constructed an $n \times n$ random symmetric matrix $Q$ of a given density $d$.
+An $m \times n$ constraint matrix was generated in a similar manner, ensuring that the CBQP problem had at least one feasible solution.
 Densities of 0.3 and 0.5 were used for the objective functions and the constraint matrices, respectively.
 The values of $n$ ranged between $36$ and $50$, and $10$ instances were generated for each size.
 The values of $m$ were chosen as $\frac{n}2$ for even $n$.
 When $n$ was odd, $5$ of the instances had $m = \frac{n-1}2$ and the other $5$ instances had $m= \frac{n+1}2$ as numbers of constraints.